BlindReviewAAAI18/FSbasedMLStream/README.md

 database divided by the label count L.</P>

 <H2>Experiment Results</H2>
-<P>Table 1 shows the benchmark data sets used in our experiments.
+<P>Table 1 shows the benchmark data sets used in our experiments, you can download from the file list.
 <!--Due to the space limit, other experimental results are not shown here, you can get details from Download.-->
 </P>
 <P align="center"><B>Table 1: DATA SETS USED IN THE EXPERIMENTS</B></P>